joelbray/joelbray.github.io/index.md

 I am also about to complete a PhD in Anthropology at Arizona State University, where I have studied friendship among wild chimpanzees.

-In my spare time, I volunteer as a Data Team Lead for the [[Emergency Workplace Organizing Committee]](https://workerorganizing.org/), helping non-unionized workers organize their workplaces.
-I also volunteer as a Policy Organizer for the [[Democracy Policy Network]](https://democracypolicy.network/), helping package bold policy for state legislators.
+In my spare time, I volunteer as a Data Team Lead for the [Emergency Workplace Organizing Committee](https://workerorganizing.org/), helping non-unionized workers organize their workplaces.
+I also volunteer as a Policy Organizer for the [Democracy Policy Network](https://democracypolicy.network/), helping package bold policy for state legislators.